The story of the ‘Ouzel Galley’ is already out there – but is it one we can believe?

 The name given to Wilson’s new ship, was not just registered as Ouzel, but ‘Ouzel Galley’.
 As she was not a galley, but registered as a bark (barque), the naming in this circumstance, is coincidentally specific.
 The owner(s), we will discover, was more than familiar with the Society, and therefore, would have been equally knowledgeable with the history of its Ouzel Galley origins – if the ‘story’ is true.

-But not with the author Kingston, who did not arrive in the hallowed halls, until about the the time the owner of the Ouzel Galley, Thomas Wilson, son of Joseph, departed on one’s final voyage.
+These details could not have been known to the author Kingston, who did not arrive in the hallowed halls, until about the time the owner of the Ouzel Galley, Thomas Wilson, son of Joseph, departed on one’s final voyage.
 And, shortly before the coincidental loss of the same ship.
 Kingston’s ‘story’, would not follow until twenty years later.

 This second Ouzel Galley ship, did not trade in the Levant.
 But, just like in Kingston’s novel, it traded to the West Indies in the sugar trade.

 It was the new age of steam, and the galley ships had all but been consigned to history.
-For a wealthy member of the Ouzel Galley Society to have a ship built, and given the specific name, which included the word ‘galley’, could, in my humble opinion, only mean that, he was making a point – as ship’s names generally do.
+For a wealthy member of the Ouzel Galley Society to have had a ship built, and given the specific name, which included the word ‘galley’, could, in my humble opinion, could only have meant mean that he was making a point – as ship’s names generally do.

 While on a return voyage from Trinidad, Halpin and the crew, bar one, were saved by a passing ship, when the Ouzel Galley was ‘wrecked’, more correctly, when it was “abandoned” in a storm off Bermuda, in 1859.